 Differences between Brake Horsepower, Kilowatts along with Pferdestärke or Horsepower can be confusing, we explain the origin and calculation for each along with a handy conversion calculator to help you understand the power of your car.

-Powerful cars come in all shapes and sizes.
+Powerful cars come in all shapes and sizes which can be leased on personal leasing or business leasing offers..
 Often confused with speed, the power of a car comes from the engine or the motor in the case of electric vehicles.
 The transfer of fuel or charge to energy that drives the car forward is measured as power.
 Brake Horsepower (BHP, Pferdstarke (PS) and Kilowatt (kW) are all different measures of power.
 Other measures include Horsepower, Cheval Vapeur and Foot-pounds per minute (ft-lb), torque power is also measured in Neuton Metres.

 The power produced by any motor or engine will vary depending on where the measurement is taken.
 An unladen measurement is typically taken from the flywheel.
 More accurate measurements are taken from the axel with resistance coming from the gearbox.
 The most accurate figures of the cars true performance can be measured at the wheels, this measures the car as the customer will witness the performance with wheels, tyres, axles and differentials all scrubbing power from the output of the engine.